ulisesbocchio/spring-boot-security-saml/README.md

  8. Provide a custom private key (DER format)
  9. And public cert (PEM format) to be used for signing outgoing requests.
 (To be configured in the IDP side also).

-For a more thorough description of the properties please see JavaDoc of class `SAMLSSOProperties` and `ServiceProviderSecurityBuilder`.
+For a more thorough description of the properties please see JavaDoc of class `SAMLSSOProperties` and `ServiceProviderBuilder`.
 For configuration examples, see [Configuration Cookbook](#configuration-cookbook).

 ## Spring MVC Configuration